Royal Charter (ship): Wreck

+The Royal Charter's maiden voyage was from Liverpool to Melbourne.
+The voyage was made in 52 days beating the previous record by 13 days.

 In late October 1859 Royal Charter was returning to Liverpool from Melbourne.
 Her complement of about 371 passengers, with a crew of about 112 and some other company employees, included many gold miners, some of whom had struck it rich at the diggings in Australia and were carrying large sums of gold about their persons.
-A consignment of gold was also being carried as cargo.

-As she reached the northwestern tip of Anglesey on 25 October the barometer reading was dropping and it was claimed later by some passengers, though not confirmed, that the master, Captain Thomas Taylor, was advised to put into Holyhead harbour for shelter.
+A consignment of 79,000 ounces of gold bullion was loaded onto the ship.
+As she reached the north-western tip of Anglesey on 25 October the barometer reading was dropping and it was claimed later by some passengers, though not confirmed, that the master, Captain Thomas Taylor, was advised to put into Holyhead harbour for shelter.
 However, he decided to continue on to Liverpool.

-Off Point Lynas the Royal Charter tried to pick up the Liverpool pilot, but the wind had now risen to Storm force 10 on the Beaufort scale and the rapidly rising sea made this impossible.
+Off Point Lynas Royal Charter tried to pick up the Liverpool pilot, but the wind had now risen to Storm force 10 on the Beaufort scale and the rapidly rising sea made this impossible.
 During the night of 25/26 October the wind rose to Hurricane force 12 on the Beaufort Scale in what became known as the "Royal Charter Storm".

-As the wind rose its direction changed from E to NE and then NNE, driving the ship towards the northeast coast of Anglesey.
+As the wind rose its direction changed from east to northeast and then north northeast, driving the ship towards the northeast coast of Anglesey.
 At 11 pm she anchored, but at 1.30 am on the 26th the port anchor chain snapped, followed by the starboard chain an hour later.
 Despite cutting the masts to reduce the drag of the wind, Royal Charter was driven inshore, with the steam engines unable to make headway against the gale.